-Azusa Pacific University acknowledges that as technology advances into the new Millennium that communication and interactions will incorporate developing technologies.
-Developing technologies will provide easier and cheaper avenues of providing for color, full motion, improved sound, and even touch.
-The university restates the presupposition that it will generally lag behind cutting edge technologies long enough to provide for 'debugging', a stable environment, and somewhat reduced pricing.
+Azusa Pacific University acknowledges that as technology advances into the new millennium, communication and interactions will incorporate developing technologies that provide easier and cheaper avenues of providing for color, full motion, improved sound, and even touch.
+The university restates the presupposition that it will generally lag behind cutting-edge technologies long enough to provide for “debugging,” a stable environment, and somewhat-reduced pricing.

 We have not yet reached the stage where the percentage of the university operating budget for computer technology as a utility is sufficient to support computers for part-time student staff.

-It is recognized that there may be a need for a part-time student staff to have a computer.
+It is recognized that there may be a need for a part-time student staff member to have a computer.
 Until strategic planning incorporates computers for this group as a whole, requests are individually reviewed.
 It is preferred to have these requests follow the normal procedures for operational budgets.
-For those needs not in the normal budget cycle, a formal request can be made by filling out the Computer Request form and submitting the completed form, signed by the requestors respective Vice President or Dean to the IMT Support Desk.
+For those needs not in the normal budget cycle, a formal request can be made by filling out the Computer Request form and submitting the completed form, signed by the requestor’s respective vice president or dean, to the IMT Support Center.

 The formal request must include the following:

 - Signatures of department heads, chairs, and deans

 - Number of student staff employed by the department